 - 30% of the advanced tenets of anesthesia

-The NBCRNA website has practice exams and tutorials to help prepare.
-Also, according to NBCRNA reports, 84% of graduates pass the NCE exam on their first try, after which, they can recertify through the CPC (Continued Professional Certification) program every four years.
+According to NBCRNA reports, 84% of graduates pass the NCE exam on their first try, after which, they can recertify through the CPC (Continued Professional Certification) program every four years.

-What are additional requirements for CRNAs?
+What are additional requirements of CRNAs?

 - Complete 40+ continuing education credits